draivin/rust-hotswap/README.md

 ## Current Limitations
 - Changing hotswapped function signatures **WILL** result in a segfault.
+- Requires user code to use some non-local feature gates.
 - Probably many others that I don't know about!

 ## Example